Not only that, you can do almost anything too. Here are just some of the industries you could be working in as a mechanical engineer.

-Mechanical engineers drive the automobile industry.
-From 100-seater bendy buses to single seat F1 cars, they design bodyshells, wheelsets and combustion systems for every type of moving vehicle.
+Mechanical engineers drive the automotive industry.
+From 80-seater buses to single seat F1 cars, they design bodyshells, wheelsets and combustion systems for every type of moving vehicle.
 It’s not all traditional fuels either – automobile engineers work with solar panels, hydrogen cells and other technologies to find better ways to keep people moving.

 Working in the biomedical industry, mechanical engineers change lives.
 They create better, more lifelike artificial limbs to improve quality of life for injured and disabled people.
 Pacemakers, artificial valves and even robotic surgical assistants are all the work of mechanical engineers, as are the running blades used at Paralympic events.

 Major construction projects depend on mechanical engineers to focus on the details.
 This could mean designing the heating, cooling and ventilation systems for a 28-storey hotel, choosing the best way to deliver mains gas to an entire housing estate, or making sure a new metro tunnel project incorporates other services to make the most of under-city space.